anonymous276/Contents/README.md

-# Simulation environments used for experiments in the papar "Reward-Driven U-Net Training for  Avoidance Drone"
+# Simulation environments used for experiments in the papar "Reward-Driven U-Net Training for Obstacle Avoidance Drone"

 Development Environment: